blowdart/AspNetAuthorizationWorkshop/README.md

 * Run and watch everything blow up into an infinite redirect loop.
 Why?
 You've made every page require authentication.
 This even includes the login pages.
 * Now add the `[AllowAnonymous]` attribute to the `Account` controller, run again and see the user is logged in. `AllowAnonymous` allows you to mark a controller or an action method as not requiring authentication, even if you require authentication elsewhere.

+*Remember to close the browser to clear the identity cookie before moving on to the next step.*

 Step 3: Roles
 =============